Hometown: Nanaimo, British Columbia

 James’s recent academic career has been marked by a duality, as he both studied theology at Regent College and worked as an administrator there, first as the Academic Secretary then as the Assistant to the Academic Dean.
 While at Regent he was privileged to a close-up view of the academic life—not only the ideals of forming eager students, research, and publishing, but also the less-glamorous side of committee work, budgeting, accreditation processes, and curriculum planning.
 He enjoyed both sides of his work, both reveling in learning in a richly interdisciplinary context and the satisfaction of administrative organization.
 When he’s not working or studying, James also enjoys reading all sorts of fiction, trying new recipes, and catching up on all of the pop-culture he missed in his homeschooled childhood.

 Taking advantage of this time devoted fully to research, James enjoys exploring the town of St Andrews, has joined the Friends of Coleridge based in the UK, and is looking forward to forming friendships with likeminded scholars.
-He is married to Siobhan, and they have three wonderful children, Eilidh, Ian, and Sadie.
+He is married to Siobhan, and they have three children named Eilidh, Ian, and Sadie.